DIAL "911" for Emergencies Only

 Using your cell phone for an Emergency:

-At present, when you dial "911" within the Fayette County Area, you will reach the Communications Unit at the Division of Police.
+At present, when you dial "911" within the Fayette County Area, you will reach the Communications Unit at the Lexington Police Department.
 Please be aware that there may be some areas in the county that send the cell calls to the Kentucky State Police.
 Please check with your cell phone provider to see if their "Wireless 911" calls are accepted here.
-If your cell phone directs you to the Kentucky State Police, you will need to tell them you have an emergency in Fayette County and you need to speak to the Lexington-Fayette Urban County Division of Police.
+If your cell phone directs you to the Kentucky State Police, you will need to tell them you have an emergency in Fayette County and you need to speak to the Lexington Police Department.
 The State Police will connect you to our communications unit immediately.

 Dial 258-3600 for NON-Emergencies